jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Qiqqa library storage, database, DropBox (and frenemies), backups and backwards compatibility.md

 ### The MD5 hash that isn't

-Currently Qiqqa employs a (botched) MD5 ^[or was it SHA1 after all?
+Currently Qiqqa employs a (botched) MD5^[or was it SHA1 after all?
 Check the sourcecode.
 Writing off the top of your head isn't always... uh...] checksum to **uniquely identify** every document stored in the Qiqqa library.

 While the hash is botched (see source code comment about dropped '0's in hex strings for bytes' representation) it's okay enough to cope with a decent library, but given that there **do exist** PDF files which exhibit a **hash collision** for MD5, I think it's time to consider migrating that bit too, if only for the pathological case where I wish to be able to store both those PDFs and have Qiqqa identify them as *different*, like Qiqqa *should* but currently does *not*!